desmos-labs/desmos/x/posts/spec/02-concepts.md

 In order to represent various interactions with a post, inside Desmos we use post references.
 All the references that a post has to other posts should be placed inside the referenced posts array.

 #### PostReference
-A reference to an external post, usable for reply, repost or quote purposes.
+A reference to an external post.
+This can be used to represent a reply (comment), repost or quote of another post.

 ##### Type
 This is the type of the reference.
 It can be one of the following values: